DreamOfTheRedChamber/system-design-interviews/distributed_theories/consistency_overview.md

     * Def: Simply a pair of \(counter, node ID\).
     * Why consistent with causality: Every onde and every client keeps track of the maximum counter value it has seen so far, and includes that maximum on every request.
 When a node receives a request or response with a maximum counter value greater than its own counter value, it immediately increases its own counter to that maximum.
     * Limitations: The total order of operations only emerges after you have collected all of the operations.
 It's not sufficient to have a total ordering of operations - you also need to know when that order is finalized.
 Total order broadcast to rescue
+* Casual consistency is weaker than linearizability but more efficient in engineering.
+Partial events could be ordered.

 ## Single session
 ### Monotonic write